liseche/kg_sleep_apnea/reports/Report1.md

 TODO

 ### Annotation
 No suitable datasets were found for NER on sleep apnea related free text.
 Due to this, there was an ad-hoc informal annotation done on both the ICSD and AASM.

-TODO
+See own annotation documents for documentation on the annotation process.

 ## Takeaways